m3o/docs/pages/concepts/framework.markdown

 # Framework

-[Micro](https://micro.mu) is a framework for cloud native development.
+[Micro](https://micro.mu) is a framework for API driven services development.

 ## Overview